azure-ad-b2c/siem/README.md

 ### Last Sign-In

-This reports shows last sucessful sign-in by the users over the past x days.
+This report shows last sucessful sign-in by the users over the past x days.
+The default duration is set to 90 days i-e ```90d```.

 ```
 AuditLogs